-Ce Inte udent's Name: ell Phone Number: ernship Site: n-site Supervisor: Sta art date/End Date: 1) Briefly describe the internship position and what roles and responsibilities it will involve.
-2) List the specific learning outcomes for what you will learn as a result of this experience.
-(You may refer to example learning outcomes in the Internship Manual .)
-3) List the activities and/or projects that you will engage in during your internship that will help you achieve your learning outcomes.
-Include the expected number of hours or percentage of time spent for each type of activity.
-4) Describe how your internship activities will help you achieve your learning outcomes.
-5) In cooperation with your Faculty Supervisor, agree to complete all evaluation tasks.
-The Internship Manual contains three types of evaluations: a) Your evaluation of yourself (Self-Assessment of Professional Growth) b) Your evaluation of the internship experience (daily/weekly log of activities, final summative paper, evaluation of internship site and site supervisor) c) Your On-Site Supervisor's evaluation of you and your work (Mid-Term Evaluation of Intern by On-Site Supervisor; End-of-Semester Evaluation of Intern by On-Site Supervisor) 6) Provide documentation and verification of contact hours for the duration of your internship experience (1 credit = 50 contact hours) 7) If applicable, additional requirements as determined by the faculty supervisor and/or department.
-Refer to course syllabus or meet with your faculty supervisor for specific requirements. gree to complete and submit these documentation, forms, a edit for this internship. nd evaluations in order to receive Stu udent Signature Date: Inte ernship Site Supervisor Date: Fa culty Supervisor Signature: Date:
+- 1) Briefly describe the internship position and what roles and responsibilities it will involve. - 2) List the specific learning outcomes for what you will learn as a result of this experience.
+(You may refer to example learning outcomes in the Internship Manual.) - List the activities and/or projects that you will engage in during your internship that will help you achieve your learning outcomes.
+Include the expected number of hours or percentage of time spent for each type of activity. - 4) Describe how your internship activities will help you achieve your learning outcomes. - 5) In cooperation with your Faculty Supervisor, agree to complete all evaluation tasks.
+The Internship Manual contains three types of evaluations: - a) Your evaluation of yourself (Self-Assessment of Professional Growth) - b) Your evaluation of the internship experience (daily/weekly log of activities, final summative paper, evaluation of internship site and site supervisor) - c) Your On-Site Supervisor's evaluation of you and your work (Mid-Term Evaluation of Intern by On-Site Supervisor; End-of-Semester Evaluation of Intern by On-Site Supervisor) - 6) Provide documentation and verification of contact hours for the duration of your internship experience (1 credit = 50 contact hours) - If applicable, additional requirements as determined by the faculty supervisor and/or department.
+Refer to course syllabus or meet with your faculty supervisor for specific requirements.

+I agree to complete and submit these documentation, forms, and evaluations in order to receive credit for this internship.

+Student Signature Date:

+Internship Site Supervisor Date:

+Faculty Supervisor Signature: Date: